 So I arrived home and still excited to try the eggs.
 The eggs are well packaged in pulp cartons made from 100% recycled paper fibers and corrugated products that are completely biodegradable and recyclable, which is what I like to see since I am for safe keeping of the environment.
 Hard-Boiled Eggs with Smoked Salmon (Oeufs Au Saumon Fume) by Marie Denise Celestin, My Favorite Recipes, 2006 Edition, was the method chosen for this particular review.
 The recipe is from a Haitian Cookbook I bought while traveling recently to Haiti.
 Because I wanted to remember the freshness of the eggs growing back home, I thought this would be the perfect way to taste the freshness of the NestFresh eggs.

-The eggs sizes are normal, meaning the size an egg without any GMO should be.
+The egg sizes are standard, meaning the size of an egg without any GMO should be.
 With the first crack of one egg, I noticed the difference.
-The shell was strong, and the yolk was a wonderful orange bright color.
-The egg white was clear and was not very runny and easy to separate from the yolk.
+The shell was strong, and the yolk was a bright orange color.
+The egg white was clear, not very runny, and easy to separate from the yolk.
 This is very noticeable when an egg is not fresh.
-Compared to a non-GMO egg or noncage free egg where the yolk is not bright and the white part a bit runny; this was a plus.
+This was a plus compared to a non-GMO or non-cage-free egg, where the yolk is not bright, and the white part is a bit runny.

 The recipe chosen was very simple and easy.
-Hard-Boiled Eggs with Smoked Salmon (Oeufs Au Saumon Fume), is a great lunch dish when you want to eat something different.
-Served on a bed of lettuce and wrapped with smoked salmon, the eggs tasted very delicious.
-Would I make the same recipe again with the NestFresh, probably not?
+Hard-Boiled Eggs with Smoked Salmon (Oeufs Au Saumon Fume) is a great lunch dish when you want to eat something different.
+The eggs tasted very delicious on a bed of lettuce and wrapped with smoked salmon.
+Would I make the same recipe again with NestFresh?
+Probably not.

 There are two reasons why I would not try the eggs again.
-First reason, I don’t believe anyone should drive 15 miles away from their home for fresh eggs when other brands are always available in several supermarkets, and the second reason is the price.
-Paying $5.99 for one dozen of eggs does not sound reasonable when there are other certified organic cage-free eggs available in several supermarkets.
-I would buy the NestFresh Eggs again if they are easily found in several supermarkets and also at a reasonable price for a dozen of eggs.
-Hopefully, in other states, the prices are lower.
+The first reason, I don’t believe anyone should drive 15 miles away from their home for fresh eggs when other brands are always available in several supermarkets, and the second reason is the price.
+Paying $5.99 for one dozen eggs does not sound reasonable when other certified organic cage-free eggs are available in several supermarkets.
+I would repurchase the NestFresh Eggs if they were easily found in several supermarkets and at a reasonable price for a dozen eggs.
+Hopefully, in other states, the costs will be lower.

 In conclusion, these Hard-Boiled Eggs with Smoked Salmon or Oeufs Au Saumon Fume are delicious.
 The salmon adds tons of flavor to the eggs.
-The mixture is smooth, and I will suggest not to add salt.
+The mixture is smooth, and I will suggest not adding salt.
 And if you do like salt, ease up a bit on it.
-This recipe does not need that much sodium as the smoked salmon does a great job with its added sodium.
+This recipe does not need that much sodium, as smoked salmon does a great job with its added sodium.
 Enjoy it with homemade crackers or with fried plantains.

-Don’t forget to let me know how you like the Hard-Boiled Eggs with Smoked Salmon (Oeufs Au Saumon Fume) and your experience with NestFree if you can find them.
-By the way, this recipe can be served as an appetizer, for lunch, brunch, and even breakfast.
+Don’t forget to let me know how you like the Hard-Boiled Eggs with Smoked Salmon (Oeufs Au Saumon Fume) and your experience with NestFree if you can find them, or visit Amazon Fresh.
+This recipe can be served as an appetizer for lunch, brunch, and breakfast.

-Disclosure: I received compensation in the form of coupons in exchange for writing this review.
+Disclosure: I received compensation through coupons in exchange for writing this review.
 Although this post is sponsored and contains affiliate links, all opinions are my own and may differ from others.